Best Time to Visit the Caribbean

 The only downside to booking a Caribbean vacation in the winter is the cost.
 Since this is high season, you can expect to pay a premium for hotels and resorts, flights, cruises, and tours.
-Availability is also reduced during the popular months, but with so many islands to visit, you should have no problem if you plan several months ahead.
+Early Availability is also reduced during the popular months, but with so many islands to visit, you should have no problem if you plan several months ahead.

 Cheapest Time to Go to the Caribbean

 The cheapest time to go to the Caribbean is during the low season, which generally runs from May through August.
 The cheapest months are May and June.
 If you do not mind some rain showers during your vacation, you can score great deals for a Caribbean vacation.
 These are the least popular months, so you will have the islands mostly to yourself and have no problem booking tours.

 November through mid-December are also cheaper times to go, when there is better weather, cheaper prices, and still fewer tourists.

 Keep in mind that most Caribbean islands rely on tourism for their economies, so during the low season, when it is a cheaper time to visit, some tourist attractions may have limited hours or be closed all together.
 The same is true for tour offerings on the islands, like snorkeling trips and other excursions that are easy to book during the high tourist season.

 If you are not necessarily looking for the cheapest time to visit, but want cheaper rates than the winter season, then you should consider the shoulder months in the spring and fall.
 While you will not have the rock-bottom rates of the low season, you will still find great deals, have nice weather for a vacation, and fewer crowds.